Five More Considerations when Networking for a Board Position

 I’m not suggesting being inappropriate, rude or inconsiderate; rather, be genuine and respectful.

-Always remember: be polite; don’t be forceful; don’t stalk; and respect their time and space.
+Always remember: be polite; don’t be forceful; don’t stalk; and respect peoples’ time and space.

 See if you can find a way to introduce yourself to the CEO or current board members to express your interest in joining the board.